Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: : Secure Participant Selection

 with $\sigma$ the noise multiplier used in $\pi$, and $E_\pi(\cdot)$ the privacy accounting method of $\pi$.
 In addition, $q_r = \phi_{R, r}$ with the recurrence definition of $\phi$ being $\phi_{j, r} = 1 - \gamma(j, r) + \gamma(j, r) \phi_{j - 1, r}$ with boundary condition $\phi_{r, r} = 0$ and $\gamma(j, r) = $

 \end{corollary}

-Corollary~\ref{cor:security_secagg} provides insights into the robustness of \system{} in maintaining the security of SecAgg, while Corollary~\ref{cor:security_ddp} outlines the end-to-end privacy guarantees offered by \system{} when integrated with existing distributed differential privacy (DP) systems.
+Corollary~\ref{cor:security_secagg} provides insights into the robustness of \system{} in maintaining the security of SecAgg, while Corollary~\ref{cor:security_ddp} outlines the end-to-end privacy guarantees offered by \system{} when integrated with existing distributed DP systems.
 In the specific case discussed above, when SecAgg is used with $t$ set larger than $0.53s$\footnote{The feasible range of $t$ SecAgg is $(0.5s, s]$ in the malicious settings~\cite{bonawitz2017practical}.}, the probability of SecAgg's failure diminishes to less than $8.9 \times 10^{-6}$ when employing \system{}.
 Otherwise, the probability is 1 (Figure~\ref{fig:cor_1_secagg}).
 Building upon SecAgg with $t = 0.7s$, if DSkellam~\cite{agarwal2021skellam} is implemented as the distributed DP protocol, with a target $\delta = 1/n$ and using a consistent noise multiplier, training over FEMNIST (refer to the related settings in~\cref{sec:eval_method}), \system{} guarantees a moderate privacy cost of $\epsilon=1.8$.
 In contrast, insecure selection would result in a prohibitive cost of $\epsilon=265$ (Figure~\ref{fig:cor_2_ddp}).

-\PHM{Secure Informed Selection.} Population refinement in our informed selection can be considered as a preprocessing step that precedes our random selection (\cref{sec:design_informed}).
-Hence, the security guarantee provided by our informed selection can be derived from that of our random selection.
+\PHM{Secure Informed Selection.} Population refinement in \system{}'s informed selection can be deemed as a preprocessing step that precedes its random selection (\cref{sec:design_informed}).
+Hence, the security guarantee provided can be inherited from the random selection.
 Assume that the initial population consists of $n_{init}$ clients, with $c$ being the number of dishonest clients.
 Denote by $n$ the size of the refined population.
 As the server can act maliciously by deliberately excluding honest clients, in the worst case, all $c$ dishonest clients remain in the refined population.
 Therefore, the security guarantee can be derived by \emph{directly} applying Theorem~\ref{thm:security_random}.